Testing a nonlinear solution of the Israel-Stewart theory

-It remains as an open question if the exploration of viscous fluids in a full non linear causal thermodynamics, including more general expressions for the bulk viscosity, could lead to cosmological models more consistent than $\Lambda$CDM.
+Therefore, we can consider the nonlinear regime of the IS theory a good theoretical framework to describe the recent accelerated expansion of the universe without the inclusion of a cosmological constant or some type of DE.
+Nevertheless, it remains as an open question if the exploration of viscous fluids in a full nonlinear causal thermodynamics, including more general expressions for the bulk viscosity, could lead to cosmological models more consistent than the $\Lambda$CDM model.
 We will consider this in the near future.

-\acknowledgments This work has been supported by S.N.I.
-CONACyT-M\'exico (M. C.) and by the Universidad de Santiago de Chile, USACH, through Proyecto DICYT N$^{\circ}$ 042131CM (N.C.), Vicerrector\'ia de Investigaci\'on, Desarrollo e Innovaci\'on.
-M. C. acknowledges the hospitality of the Instituto de F\'\i sica of PUCV and Departamento de F\'\i sica of USACH, where part of this work was done.
-M. C. acknowledges encouragement from M. Alafita.